Jill Sinclair: Career

-In 1987 her brother John moved to Israel to become a rabbi and has not been involved in the Sinclair family's music business since the 1990s.
-That same year, ZTT purchased the bankrupt Stiff records.
+Sinclair's brother John moved to Israel in 1987 to become a rabbi, and has not been involved in the Sinclair family's music business since the 1990s.
+In the same year, ZTT purchased the bankrupt Stiff Records.
 During this time ZTT refocused on the emerging dance music scene.
-Manchester group 808 State would reach the top 10 with their anthemic song Pacific State and three other singles and one album during early nineties.
-Seal was the next major ZTT act to emerge in 1990.
+Manchester group 808 State would reach the top 10 with their anthemic song "Pacific State" and three other singles and one album during the early 1990s.
+Seal was the next major ZTT act to emerge, in 1990.